MyIntervals/PHP-CSS-Parser/README.md

 #### Rule

-`Rule`s just have a key (the rule) and multiple values (the part after the colon in the CSS file).
-This means the `values` attribute is an array consisting of arrays.
-The inner level of arrays is comma-separated in the CSS file while the outer level is whitespace-separated.
+`Rule`s just have a key (the rule) and a value.
+These values are all instances of a `Value`.

 #### Value

 `Value` is an abstract class that only defines the `__toString` method.
-The concrete subclasses are:
+The concrete subclasses for atomic value types are:

 * `Size` – consists of a numeric `size` value and a unit.
 * `Color` – colors can be input in the form #rrggbb, #rgb or schema(val1, val2, …) but are alwas stored as an array of ('s' => val1, 'c' => val2, 'h' => val3, …) and output in the second form.
 * `String` – this is just a wrapper for quoted strings to distinguish them from keywords; always output with double quotes.
 * `URL` – URLs in CSS; always output in URL("") notation.

+There is another abstract subclass of `Value`, `ValueList`.
+A `ValueList` represents a lists of `Value`s, separated by some separation character (mostly `,`, whitespace, or `/`).
+There are two types of `ValueList`s:

+* `RuleValueList` – The default type, used to represent all multi-valued rules like `font: bold 12px/3 Helvetica, Verdana, sans-serif;` (where the value would be a whitespace-separated list of the primitive value `bold`, a slash-separated list and a comma-separated list).
+* `CSSFunction` – A special kind of value that also contains a function name and where the values are the function’s arguments.
+Also handles equals-sign-separated argument lists like `filter: alpha(opacity=90);`.

 To access the items stored in a `CSSList` – like the document you got back when calling `$oCssParser->parse()` –, use `getContents()`, then iterate over that collection and use instanceof to check whether you’re dealing with another `CSSList`, a `RuleSet`, a `Import` or a `Charset`.